CaitlinCalder/3rd-Year-BSc-IT-Resources/README.md

 # 📡 CMPG315 – Computer Networks

 Welcome to my repository for **CMPG315: Computer Networks** at North-West University.
-This repo contains a collection of curated resources and study notesI’ve gathered throughout the module to assist both myself and fellow students 🚀
+This repo contains a collection of curated resources and study notes I’ve gathered and made throughout the module

 ---